pauldevos/devops-tools/airflow/README.md

 # useful DAG arguments
 -- default_args (for the tasks you put into it)
--- max_active_runs  #avoid AF from starting all the runs at once -- concurrency # limit ways to not kill your DB
+-- max_active_runs  #avoid AF from starting all the runs at once

+# airflow.cfg considerations:
+- concurrency # limit ways to not kill your DB
--- retries
+- retries
--- pool
+- pool
--- queue (Celery only)
+- queue (Celery only)
-	-- can associate tasks for specific computers (e.g. memory intensive)
+	- can associate tasks for specific computers (e.g. memory intensive)
 ```

 #### Example DAGs